KejiaZhang-Robust/Federated_Learning/README.md

   - Consider adding screenshots or GIFs to showcase the project's functionality (optional).
   - Include links to relevant resources or tutorials on federated learning and the WRN-34 architecture (optional).

-**Remember to replace the bracketed placeholders with your specific details and files.** This comprehensive README file will provide a clear understanding of your federated learning code on GitHub, making it easier for others to contribute and use it effectively.